ThangEthan/reaktor-web/README.md

 # Documentation

 ### HTML
-1. API_URL read from the generated env.js file for a more dynamic behaviour.<br>
+1. API_URL is read from the generated env.js file for a more dynamic behaviour.<br>
 2. JQuery send GET request to the API server and recieved 2 JSON objects: data (JSON format of rules.txt), chapter (all chapter in JSON format).

 * data is used to render table of content and further inspection.